 GtkListView

 GtkSelectionModel

-GtkSelectionModel is an interface to support for selections.
-Thanks to this model, user can select items by clicking on them.
+GtkSelectionModel is an interface to support for selection.
+Thanks to this model, a user can select items by clicking on them.
 It is implemented by GtkMultiSelection, GtkNoSelection and GtkSingleSelection objects.
 These three objects are usually enough to build an application.
 They are created with another GListModel.
 You can also create them alone and add a GListModel later.

-• GtkMultiSelection supports multiple selection.
+- GtkMultiSelection supports multiple selection.

-• GtkNoSelection supports no selection.
+- GtkNoSelection supports no selection.
 This is a wrapper to GListModel when GtkSelectionModel is needed.

-• GtkSingleSelection supports single selection.
+- GtkSingleSelection supports single selection.

+GtkListView